 To meet these objectives Garrett Hall will establish an effective and efficient system of communication with pupils, parents and appropriate agencies to provide mutual information, advice and support.

-The school day starts promptly at 8.50 a.m. for children in Early Years and Key Stage One and at 8.55 a.m. for Key Stage Two children.
-If a child arrives at school after these times without prior arrangements having been agreed, he/she will be deemed late.
-Registers close at 9.20 a.m. and arrival at school after this time, without prior approval or extenuating circumstances, will be recorded as an unauthorised absence.
+The school day starts promptly at 8.45 a.m. for children in Reception, 8.50 a.m. for Year 1 and 2 and 9.00 a.m. for children in Nursery.
+Our Year 3 and 4 children start school at 8.55 a.m. and our Year 5 and 6 children start at 8.45 a.m.
+If a child arrives at school after these times without prior arrangements having been agreed, he/she will be deemed as late.
+Registers close half an hour after a child's allocated start time, and arrival at school after this time, without prior approval or extenuating circumstances, will be recorded as an unauthorised absence.

-Pupils arriving at school after 8.50 a.m. must enter through the main gates and report to the school office to be signed in by an adult.
+Pupils arriving at school after their allocated start time must enter through the main gates and report to the school office to be signed in by an adult.
 Pupils leaving school for any reason must report to the office before they go so that we can ensure that they are appropriately chaperoned and signed out.
 Registers are also taken when the children return to classes after lunch.
 Unexplained absences will be investigated by the Education Welfare Officer who deals with attendance.

 We are very proud that our school pupil attendance for the last few years was around 96%.
 It is no surprise that this high attendance figure corresponds to the excellent attainment and progress of our pupils make.